mrciolino/wiki-backup/timeline.md

 - 550 AC / 350 VY: At age 2700 Inferno's slumber begins.
 While not dead, Inferno enters a very deep sleep which he has not waken up from.

 ### 553-555 AC / 353-355 VY Arn's Rebellion
 - The mainly human inhabitants of Arnsworth are not happy under the mainly elvish and dwarvish rule of Vrintia.
+Incestuous bloodlines fail to keep the elvish lineage in place, and a human offspring **Othniel** takes the title of Duke.
-Emboldened by their defensive capabilities, the loss of Breezy-E, and the Slumber of Inferno, **Duke Othniel of Arnsworth** declares independence from Vrintia, and himself as the new king.
+- Emboldened by their defensive capabilities, the loss of Breezy-E, and the Slumber of Inferno, **Duke Othniel of Arnsworth** declares independence from Vrintia, and himself as the new king.
 - Arnsworth takes control of Tiamar's Bazzar, securing the major magical weapons depot.
 It is uncertain even to this day if the dragonborn clans of Tiamar's Bazzar were complicit in this takeover, preferring rule of Arnsworth over the rule of Vrintia.
 However it can be clear that a scism between Tiamar dragonborn and Vrintia dragonborn remains to this day.
 - Arnsworth also practices new fae magic learned from the fey forests that are near the capital castle, in an effort to counteract any of Vrintia's powerful mages.
 - ---todo wargame this out to find any cool tactics----
 - In the end, Arn's Rebellion is crushed, **Duke Othniel** is executed for treason, and a new elvish **Duke Feno Herfiel Lozzit Vrintia** is put in charge of Arnsworth.
 Arnsworth would remain under elvish occupation for 445 years until 798 VY when human **Duke Blackshield** would be symbolically given power.
+- After the rebellion is put down, Os becomes more reclusive.
 ---
+- ???
+Os disappears from Vrintia.
 ## The New Campaign

 ### 1000 AC / 800 VY – Present